 Elocution is an important component of communication skills.
 Gestures are also important.

 Gestures relate to the language of the body.
-Indeed, various parts of your body and/or their easiest movement have capacity to communicate one thing.
+Indeed, various parts of your body and/or their easiest movement have the capacity to communicate one thing.

 Once individuals observe you delivering a message from the pulpit of a stage before them and they follow the movement of your body which produces messages.
 You should therefore learn to utilize movement correctly.